seanys/Predicting-the-Matching-Probability-and-Expected-Ride-shared-Distance-of-Enroute-Ridepooling-Orders/haikou-experiments/readme.md

     InteratedSolver(max_OD_ID)
 ```

-`simulation.py` : Simulate the carpooling system based on the order provided by DIDI Chuxing.
+`simulation.py` : Simulate the occurrence, movements, and state transition of each order based on the datasets provided by DIDI Chuxing.

 `compare.py` : Analyse the simulation results and compare with the prediction results.

+`network/`: The haikou road network.

+`results/`: This simulation and prediction results of `prediction.py` and `simulation.py` are output to this folder.

+`paper_res/`: The results of this paper.

+`datasets/`: This folder contains the datasets provided by Didi Chuxing.
+It will be download from the Google Driver when running the  `simulation.py`.

+`matching_relationship/`: This folder contains all taker states, seeker states, and matching pairs in Haikou Road network processed in advance.